-The ABC had decided it would not be safe to broadcast from our Sheridan St building.
+The ABC had decided it would not broadcast from our Sheridan St building, on what management told us were safety grounds.
+These concerns turned out to be unfounded, and later discussion revealed other motives for the decision.
 So we set up a makeshift studio at the new Cairns Regional Council disaster management centre and that’s where we were when it started to blow on the night of February 2nd 2011.

 Now this was the first time the facility had been used for real but it’s built to stand up to a Category 5, so we’re safe, right?
 We’re probably in the safest place in FNQ tonight.